 So to help you with calibrating your email marketing strategies for the upcoming holiday season, here the best of the best email marketing strategies you can get inspiration from.

-There’s plenty of Halloween infused in the subject line, which definitely helps in open rates and setting the stage for the email itself.
-The product design is on point, and so is the copywriting.
+There’s plenty of Christmas infused in the subject line, which definitely helps in open rates and setting the stage for the email itself.
+The design is on point, It’s a fun and creative way to give your emails a fresh look while still staying recognizable to your customers.

 During the most significant sales weekend of the year, it’s easy to get lost in the river of marketing emails that flood most people’s inboxes.